 Barcelona is known for its widespread influence in commerce, education, entertainment, media, fashion, and science.
-Founded as a Roman city in 15 B.C., it quickly rose to become one of the most culturally significant cities in the world, and a major destination for tourists.
+Founded as a Roman city in 15 B.C., it quickly rose to become one of the most culturally significant cities in the world.
 To help you navigate this rich and complex city, here are my top 10 things to do in Barcelona, Spain.

 FOR A LIST OF MY FAVORITE STREET FOOD SPOTS AND RESTAURANTS, CLICK HERE